mcfinley/payonnaise/readme.md

 ### 🤠 Merchant Service

 This one stores all the trades and closes them when possible updating user's balances in bookkeeper service.

+### 🧞 Genie Service

+This one helps others to treat distributed systems transactions by doing locks and stuff.